 1998 The Estuarium opens to the public to highlight the four key habitats of the area: the Mobile-Tensaw Delta, Mobile Bay, the Barrier Islands, and the Gulf of Mexico.

-2006 Second story addition added to Marine Science Hall.
-New addition named Wiese Hall in honor of a long-time supporter of the Marine Science Program at the University of South Alabama.
+2006 Marine Science Hall addition named Wiese Hall in honor of long-time supporter of the Marine Science Program at the University of South Alabama.

-2013 Estuarium opens Rays of the Bay tank on the outside deck.
+2013 The Estuarium opens the geothermal Rays of the Bay exhibit.

 2015 Marine Mammal Research Center opened.
 Focuses on data collection and research of marine mammals including manatees, dolphins, and whales.